MCP Aggregator

 Hot reload

-Section titled “Hot reload”POST /reload-config allows live reconfiguration without restarting the VM:
+Section titled “Hot reload”The refresh operation allows live reconfiguration without restarting the VM:

 - Service receives